julelang/manual/src/maintenance/performance-tuning-and-tips.md

 }

 fn main() {
-	n := Str("hello\nworld\nfoo\nbar\nbaz").LineCount()
+	n := String("hello\nworld\nfoo\nbar\nbaz").LineCount()
 	println(n)
 }
 ```
-In the example above, the type `Str` is a strict type aliased to the primitive type `str`.
+In the example above, the type `String` is a strict type aliased to the primitive type `string`.
 If you want to access additional properties as if they were a method, since there is no cast cost, this method might be what you are looking for.

 ## Enable Boundary Optimizations